RandyGaul/cute_framework/doc/protocol.md

 ### Connect Token Expired

-If at any time the client's connect token expires, the client transitions to the *connect token expired*.
+If at any time the client's connect token expires during the handshake process, the client transitions to the *connect token expired*.
 This can happen if the client has to try connecting to multiple servers in the server list, and continually fails to establish a connection.

 The time to live for the connect token is calculated as: